 - Learn about Puppy

-- Choose how to use Puppy with your machine (system requirements)
+- Choose how to use Puppy with your machine which would need to have a set of minimum system requirements

 Using Puppy from a flash memory drive